bbauska/UC-Davis-JS-Basics/README.md

-When navigating the course, you can find available **course resources** under each of the lecture videos in a section labeled "[Downloads]{.underline}" -- here you can download the lecture video, view transcripts, PDFs of the lecture slides, and **find additional readings or files**.
+When navigating the course, you can find available **course resources** under each of the lecture videos in a section labeled "[Downloads]" -- here you can download the lecture video, view transcripts, PDFs of the lecture slides, and **find additional readings or files**.